ariasarch/MPS_1.0.0/README.md

 - Define regions for background estimation
 - Create local coordinate systems for optimization

+> **What's actually happening in Steps 7a–7d:** These steps are preparing and organizing the computation for the spatial update in Step 7e — they are not themselves changing what neurons look like.
+The dilation in 7a expands each neuron's mask slightly so the spatial update has enough context.
+Clustering in 7b and bounding boxes in 7c divide the field of view into manageable local regions so the update doesn't need to process the whole image at once, which would be extremely slow.
+Think of it as drawing a bounding rectangle around each neighborhood of neurons so the algorithm only has to "look at" the relevant patch of pixels when refining each cell's footprint.

 #### Step 7d: Parameter Suggestions for Spatial Update
 Analyzes your data and suggests optimal parameters.